Rules and Regulations

 - Leave un-used wood for the next camper

 - Never take wood back home

 Fireworks are generally prohibited.
 Some exceptions are made for special events.
-Event leaders should seek special permission at least one week in advance from the local DNR district office.
+Event leaders must seek special permission at least one week in advance from the local Department of Lands and Forestry district office.

 Garbage and Recycling